What type of wave travels perpendicular to the direction of energy transport?

 Enhance your expertise with the Navy Electricity and Electronics Training Series (NEETS) Module 10 Test.
 Engage with multiple-choice questions and gain a deeper understanding of electronics fundamentals crucial for your Navy advancement.
 Prepare confidently for your examination!

-A transverse wave is characterized by its motion being perpendicular to the direction of energy transport.
-This means that in a transverse wave, the oscillations occur at right angles to the direction in which the wave travels.
-A classic example of a transverse wave is a wave on a string, where the displacement of the string is vertical while the wave travels horizontally.
+A transverse wave is characterized by particle motion that occurs at right angles to the direction in which the wave travels.
+This means that if the wave is moving horizontally, the particles of the medium move vertically.
+A classic example of a transverse wave is the wave formed on a string, where peaks and troughs are evident as the wave energy moves along the string, demonstrating the perpendicular movement.

 Subscribe